 Sometimes we are accused of being Unitarian.
-This, of course, is as false as it possible could be.
+This, of course, is false.
 Oneness and Unitarianism are at the very opposite poles as far as faith in Jesus Christ is concerned.
 In dealing with this error, it is necessary to clear up all misunderstanding and clearly define the truth of the deity of our Lord.